 I love that this salad uses things I grow in my garden, which means I’ll be making it often throughout the summer.
 If you prefer, goat cheese can be substituted for the feta.
 The Kalamata olives really add a tangy, unique flavor to this salad, but regular olives are just fine too.

-- 1 head Romaine lettuce, washed, dried and chopped
+For the salad1 head Romaine lettuce, washed, dried and chopped

 - 1 small cucumber, thinly sliced